andrewt3000/MachineLearning/transformer.md

 **Reasoning models** train CoT behavior directly with RL rather than eliciting it via prompting.
 OpenAI's o1 (2024) was the first public example; DeepSeek-R1 (2025) was the first open-weight model with a published method (RL with verifiable rewards, RLVR).

+**GRPO** (Group Relative Policy Optimization), introduced in DeepSeekMath is an RL algorithm, a PPO variant, that is currently widely used as an optimizer for reasoning training.

+**RAG** retrieval augmented generation

 ## References
 - 2017 transformer paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/)
 - 2018 BERT paper, encoder only [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)